Aviah/one-click-django-server/README.md

 2. Open a command line, and cd to the one-click-django-server directory

         you@dev-machine$ cd one-click-django-server

 3. Edit find_replace.sh with your actual ip, username etc:

         you@dev-machine$ nano find_replace.sh

-	In the editor, replace the items that start with "replace-with…" with your actual data.
+	In the editor, replace the items that start with `replace-with` with your actual data.

 	So when you see a line like this: